Nawab Abdul Latif: Death and legacy

 Latif's achievements include working to turn Hindu College into Presidency College and thus open it for non-Hindus as well.
 He also established numerous educational institutes, including Haji Muhammad Mohsin Govt.
 High School, Rajshahi.
 As a prominent personality of mid 19th century Bengal, he was the pioneer of Muslim modernization and the architect of the Muslim Renaissance, was one of those great men who appeared as saviors of their frustrated, humiliated, demoralized and disorganized fellow countrymen under colonial rule His chief contribution was in the field of education.
 He was among the first to understand that young Bengali Muslims should receive modern education.
 He understood that the Muslims of Bengal had fallen behind in everything because of their prejudices against modern education.
 He devoted his whole life to removing this self-destructive prejudice from their minds.
 However, Bangladeshi educationist Ahmed Sharif criticized him for promoting Urdu over Bengali as the language of Bengali Muslims.
+Latif had made a representation to the 1882 Education Commission (Hunter Commission) that the instructional language of the aristocratic Muslims should be Urdu and that of the ordinary Muslims should be Bengali with a profusion of Arabic and Persian words.

 Poet Nawab Syed Muhammad Azad was Latif's son-in-law.
 Syud Hossain and Sahibzadi Shahbanu Begum were some of his grandchildren.
 Shaista Suhrawardy Ikramullah was his great-granddaughter.